 The U.K. left the EU on January 31, 2020 pursuant to the terms of a withdrawal agreement concluded between the U.K. government and the EU Council (the "Withdrawal Agreement").
 The Withdrawal Agreement allows for a transition period during which the U.K.'s trading relationship with the EU will remain largely unchanged.
 This transition period is due to end on December 31, 2020.
 During the transition period, the U.K. and the EU will continue to negotiate the terms of their ongoing relationship.
 However, uncertainty remains over the U.K.'s future relationship with the EU after 2020.
 As a result, we face risks associated with the potential uncertainty and consequences that may follow Brexit, including with respect to volatility in financial markets, exchange rates and interest rates.
 These uncertainties could increase the volatility of, or reduce, our investment results in particular periods or over time.
 Brexit could adversely affect political, regulatory, economic or market conditions in the U.K. and in Europe and it could contribute to instability in global political institutions and regulatory agencies.
 Brexit could also lead to legal uncertainty and differing laws and regulations between the U.K., and the EU, and could impair or adversely affect the ability of the U.K. insurance market to transact business in EU countries.
 To mitigate against the risks of Brexit our Lloyd's syndicate, RenaissanceRe Syndicate 1458, utilizes the Lloyd's Brussels Subsidiary through RSML.
-The Lloyd's Brussels Subsidiary has written non-life risks placed in the Lloyd's market from European Economic Area countries.
+The Lloyd's Brussels Subsidiary is authorized and regulated by the National Bank of Belgium and regulated by the Financial Services and Markets Authority.
+Since January 1, 2019, the Lloyd's Brussels Subsidiary has written non-life risks placed in the Lloyd's market from European Economic Area countries.